OpenUpSA/scrapy-feed-storage-internetarchive/README.md

 }
 ```

+You probably don't want to put credentials into your project settings module, since it can then easily be discovered if added to source control.
+So try to set it in the environment where you will run your spider.

+### Scrapinghub

-add the following line in the scrapinghub Raw settings:
+You can set the `FEEDS` key in scrapinghub by providing the value dictionary as JSON on a single line in your spider's Raw Settings.
+For the above example, you would add the following line in the scrapinghub Raw settings:

 ```
 FEEDS = {"internetarchive://YourIAS3AccessKey:YourIAS3APISecretKey@archive.org/south-africa-%(name)s-%(time)s.csv?time=%(time)s&name=%(name)s": {"format": "csv"}, "internetarchive://YourIAS3AccessKey:YourIAS3APISecretKey@archive.org/south-africa-%(name)s-%(time)s.jsonlines?time=%(time)s&name=%(name)s": { "format": "jsonlines" }}